 At the end of the day, if you plant some of the plants listed below, at the very least you’ll be getting some pretty plants that smell beautiful.
 If however you are still not convinced by using plants to repel insects, why not check out: All Terrain Herbal Armor DEET-Free Natural Insect Repellent, it is biodegradable, cruelty – free, and contains no petrochemicals or animal by products.

-Citronella grass is an old favourite; everyone knows it is commonly used as an insect repellent in outdoor candles, which are used around outdoor eating and seating areas.
-Citronella grass is a great mosquito repellent and it can be planted and used in a similar way as citronella candles, to keep flying insects away.
+Citronella grass is an old favourite; everyone knows it is commonly used as an insect and mosquito repellent in outdoor candles, which are used around outdoor eating and seating areas.
+Citronella grass is a great mosquito repellent plant and it can be planted and used in a similar way as citronella candles, to keep flying insects away.

 For best results, plant citronella grass in the garden and use in conjunction with feverfew and lavender.

 Additionally, citronella grass has also been found to have a calming effect on barking dogs, which is worth considering if you have a dog which barks excessively day and night.
 Your neighbours might thank you for at least giving it a try!

 Lavender is most useful for repelling mosquitoes and gnats when planted in the garden; it can also be planted in pots and placed by doorways and windows.
 As with feverfew and citronella grass; lavender is best planted in the garden around seated and eating areas and also around windows and doors.

 Cut and or dried lavender can also be placed on windowsills to stop mosquitoes entering the house.
 Additionally, dried lavender flowers can also be used in wardrobes to repel moths and keep clothes smelling fresh.

 Pyrethrum also known as Chrysanthemum